RajatDodwadkar/Pothole_detection/README.md

 # Pothole_detection
 Custom trained yolov5 to perform pothole detection.
-The first step involved preparation of dataset for which I collected around 100 plus videos across various locations near my locality.
+The first step involved preparation of dataset for which I collected around 100+ videos across various locations near my locality.
-Later frames from those images were extracted and pre-processed.
+Later images were extracted and pre-processed from those videos.
 At the end of data collection I had a total of 2000 images.

 These images were resized to one specific size and then all the images were annotated using make sense AI tool.
 After annotation I used pre-trained object detection model yolov5 to train a custom pothole detection model.
 After 200 epochs good accuracy was achieved.